njang/GA-w10d04-django/README.md

 	]
 	```

-	The r is a regular expression matcher that will listen for a route that matches the particular pattern in the first argument.
+	The `r` is a regular expression matcher that will listen for a route that matches the particular pattern in the first argument.
 The second argument is the spcific path to the view function we want to associate with our route.

-6. The route `/index` is great for debugging and proof of concepts but lets make this mirror the normal pattern of launching the index view when we hit the `/` route.
+6. The route `/index` is great for debugging and proof of concepts but let's make this mirror the normal pattern of launching the index view when we hit the `/` route.
 In the urlpatterns array change the following:

 	```python
 	# Treasuregram/Treasuregram/urls.py